Afrinazath/MySql_Projects/README.md

 4. Dialysis Stations Stats

-5. # of Category Text  - As Expected
+5. No of Category Text  - As Expected

-6. # of Score Applied – Improvement
+6. No of Score Applied – Improvement

 7. Top 3 Facilities in terms of Total Performance Score